Have you been trying to help an addict?

 Asking ourselves if we’ve participated in denial is in itself an indication that perhaps we aren’t in denial anymore.
 For a person to be truly in denial, they would immediately slam the door on this statement and say “that doesn’t apply to me.”
 And if you’ve done that, you might not even be reading this anymore!
 So if you are still reading, then good news.
 You’ve become willing to explore the possibility.
 It’s like opening a door to a darkened room.
 Light is going to project itself in the room to the extent that you are willing to let it.
 And then, those tough questions remain.
 How much has the addiction controlled me?
 How have I been living under its terrifying reality?

-We can fill in the gaps for the addict, making up for what they can’t do.
+Filling in the gaps for the addict, making up for what they should be doing.
+Safely help an addict.

 While the addict can do irresponsible things, they usually are failing to do their God-given duty.
 From work to home, the addict often doesn’t need to fulfill their role because someone else is already doing it for them.
 In fact, addicts need a person who is overly responsible in order to function.
 Marilyn worked two jobs to support her husband.
 He had no ambition to find a job, and said he was entitled to be at home.
 He lived off the benefits of his wife’s income, all while offering very little in return.
 Marilyn did everything for her husband, and he had no incentive to learn to carry his weight, or certainly to stop his addiction.
 Marilyn unknowingly perpetuated rather than ended the addiction cycle.